Admin Logs

 Logs on disk - Settings

-• Minumum Level
+• Current Minimum Level

-• Save the minimum level in settings.json Mark this checkbox if you want your configuration to be saved in settings.json.
+• Save the minimum level in settings.json

-If you don't save your configuration in settings.json it will be overridden by the current configuration on the next server restart.
+If you don't save your configuration in settings.json, it will be overridden by the current configuration on the next server restart.

 • B. Default Filter Action